Meadowlarke/Bibliography/Bibliography.md

 ##### Ford, Tanisha C. and Deborah Willis. _Kwame Brathwaite: Black is Beautiful._ Aperature, 2019.

+11: Kwame Brathwaite and his introduction to photographing jazz and nightlife.

+12: Short bio of Brathwaite.

+-: Jazza as black cool.

+15: The African Jazz Art Society (AJAS.)

+19: Brathwite's style of photography.

+65: The Grandassa Models and their natural hair.

+67: Their inagural fashion show.

+72: Black is beautiful slogan.

 ##### Ford, Tanisha C. _Liberated Threads: Black Women, Style, and the Glocal Politics of Soul._ Durham: The University of North Carolina Press, 2015.